microshare/microshare.github.io/docs/2/technical/quick-start/share-secured-data-with-gpg.md

 **Additional Important Notes:**

 Files being sent as an attachment cannot be processed with certain file extensions.
-For example, a file with the extension “Documentation.txt.gpg” will not properly execute.
-Files with extensions of “Documentation.gpg” or “Documentation.docx.gpg” can be executed.
+Ensure the file extension has been changed to ".gpg" when being sent as an email attachment.
+Please include in the email the original file extension so it can be changed back to the original extension after being received.